aosabook/500lines/rasterizer/rasterizer/ellipse.md

 v(x, y) = a x^2 + b y^2 + c x y + d x + e y + f

-Most of the class will
+The boundary of the ellipse is exactly the set of points where v(x,y) = 0.
+When we evaluate a point x,y and get a value greater than zero, we consider that point to be outside the ellipse.
+Most of the ellipse class will involve manipulating this implicit equation.

 ## Finding the center of the ellipse